architech-boards/sigfox-documentation/source/develop.rst

 Processor Expert
 ****************

-KSDK 1.3.0 is a graphic tool used for semplify the pheripherals initialization of the MKL26Z microprocessor.
-We suggest you to install the 1.3.0 version if you want change the source code.
+KSDK 1.3.0 is a graphic tool used for simplify the peripherals initialization of the MKL26Z microprocessor.
+We suggest you to install the 1.3.0 version if you want to change the source code.
 This project is bare metal.